evanvp/UofL_CM2030_Midterm_SnookerGame/README.md

-🎱 Snooker Game (p5.js + Matter.js)
+# 🎱 Snooker Game (p5.js + Matter.js)

 This project is an interactive snooker game built using p5.js for rendering and Matter.js for physics.
 It simulates realistic ball movement, cue interaction, pocket detection, and includes multiple gameplay modes and visual effects.

-🎮 Controls
+## 🎮 Controls

 Keyboard

-1 / 2 / 3 – Switch between game modes
+- 1 / 2 / 3 : Switch between game modes

-B – Place the white ball inside the D-zone
+- B : Place the white ball inside the D-zone

-C – Activate / deactivate the cue stick
+- C : Activate / deactivate the cue stick

 Mouse

-Click & Drag – Control shot power
+- Click & Drag : Control shot power

-Release – Strike the cue ball
+- Release : Strike the cue ball

-🕹 Game Modes
+## 🕹 Game Modes

-Mode 1 – Standard snooker setup
+- Mode 1 : Standard snooker setup

-Mode 2 – Random Cluster Mode
+- Mode 2 : Random cluster mode

-Mode 3 – Practice reds layout
+- Mode 3 : Practice reds layout

-🏹 Cue & Physics
+## 🏹 Cue & Physics

-Mouse-based cue aiming for intuitive control
+- Mouse-based cue aiming for intuitive control

-Shot direction is calculated from cue position to the white ball
+- Shot direction is calculated from cue position to the white ball

-Shot power depends on mouse drag distance
+- Shot power depends on mouse drag distance

-Physics-based collisions and movement using Matter.js
+- Physics-based collisions and motion using Matter.js

-✨ Visual Effects & Extensions
+## ✨ Visual Effects & Extensions

-Ball trail effect showing direction and speed
+- Ball trail effect showing direction and speed

-Pocket entry animation (balls shrink and fade when potted)
+- Pocket entry animation (balls shrink and fade when potted)

-Cue impact animation on striking the white ball
+- Cue impact animation when striking the white ball

-Shot power bar displaying drag strength
+- Shot power bar displaying drag strength

-Potted balls record displayed at the top of the canvas
+- Potted balls record displayed at the top of the canvas

-🛠 Technologies
+## 🛠 Technologies

-p5.js – Rendering, interaction, animation
+- p5.js – Rendering, interaction, animation

-Matter.js – Physics engine
+- Matter.js – Physics engine

-JavaScript (ES6)
+- JavaScript (ES6)

-▶️ How to Run
+## ▶️ How to Run

-Open index.html in a browser
+1. Open index.html in a web browser

-Ensure all .js files are in the same folder
+2. Ensure all .js files are in the same folder

-No additional setup required
+3. No additional setup required